Dr. Dale B. Sims, Ph.D., Fulbright Scholar, Dean

 Bachelor of Business Studies (B.B.S.) with majors in:

-Accounting, Business Administration, Finance, Hotel/Hospitality Management, Management, Management Information Systems, Marketing.
+Accounting, Business Administration, Entrepreneurship, Finance, Hotel/Hospitality Management, Management, Management Information Systems, Marketing.

-(The B.B.S. is offered through the College of Professional Studies).
+(The B.B.S. and Executive MBA are offered through the College of Professional Studies).

 Master of Business Administration